Ranaabdulrehman30/ChatPDF-serverless/README.md

 - If your security controls require inspecting network traffic, consider [adjusting the AWS SAM template](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) to attach the Lambda functions to a VPC via its [`VpcConfig`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-vpcconfig.html).

+## I have taken help from here!
 See the [accompanying blog post on the AWS Serverless Blog](https://aws.amazon.com/blogs/compute/building-a-serverless-document-chat-with-aws-lambda-and-amazon-bedrock/) for a detailed description.

-I have taken help from here!
+I am not the frontend dude, so the frontend template is copied!